 When performing a user test with eye tracking we recommend the principle of Retrospective Think Aloud.
 It basically means that the test is done and recorded in a settled and relaxed environment, that encourages the participant to act as natural as possible.
 Afterwards, you'll review the recording of the test together and explore usability pitfalls, design inconsistencies and other issues

 To make things a bit easier, here are a few tips:

 - Don't take it personal, when they bash your design.
-If you work in smaller teams, chances are that you're the one who've created the design that's being tested.
-People will have opinions, and that's partly why they're here.
+If you work in smaller teams, chances are that you're the one who has created the design that is being tested.
+People will have opinions, and that is partly why they're here.
 When they unload a pile of unpleasantness at your lovely design, don't try to defend it or explain whatever "technical CMS related reason" that's behind your inconsistent UI.
 What they're actually doing is helping you create a better product.
 And that should be appreciated.

 - It gets people comfortable and ready to review the recording.

-- It allows allows you to think about something else, while the recording is being uploaded.
+- It allows you to think about something else, while the recording is being uploaded.